commercialhaskell/stack/doc/run_command.md

 argument to be passed to what is run, other than a first argument recognised as an executable target.

+By default:

-By default, the `GHC_PACKAGE_PATH` environment variable is set for the subprocess.
-Pass the `--no-ghc-package-path` flag to not set the variable.
+*   the `GHC_PACKAGE_PATH` environment variable is set for the subprocess.
+Pass the `--no-ghc-package-path` flag to not set the variable; and

-By default, the `STACK_EXE` environment variable is set with the path to Stack.
+*   the `STACK_EXE` environment variable is set with the path to Stack.
 Pass the `--no-stack-exe` flag to not set the variable.

 The `--cwd` option can be used to set the working directory before the executable is run.

+The `--package` option (which can be specified multiple times) can be used to add a package name to build targets.

 The `--rts-options` option (which can be specified multiple times) can be used to pass a list of GHC's
 [runtime system (RTS) options](https://downloads.haskell.org/~ghc/latest/docs/users_guide/runtime_control.html#) to the executable when it is run.
 (The `+RTS` and `-RTS` must not be included.)

-The `--package` option (which can be specified multiple times) can be used to add a package name to build targets.